dy/gl-waveform/qa.md

 + numbers are dataunit-dependless, i.e. we can use to draw any type of waveform, not only audio
 	- considering that we draw dbs and s at the grid axes, it does not make a big sense
 		+ passing custom grid options would solve this issue

+Answer to coord pointer: use offset + scale, that is absolute + relative binding to absolute values